How are digital marketing metrics effectively measured for success with brand growth? You’re probably thinking: leads and sales.

 - 4 Tactics to Bring More Visitors to Your Website

-Sessions refer to the number of visits your websites receives.
-Google specifically counts this in 30-minute increments, meaning it triggers this metric only once every half hour for each individual user.
+Sessions refer to the number of visits your website receives.
+Google specifically counts this in 30-minute increments, meaning it triggers this website traffic metric only once every half hour for each individual user.

 Users may trigger a session in the morning to shop, and then visit again later in the day to add something new to their cart.
 Each of those are considered unique sessions.